 Select a torrent client: We prefer qBittorrent, µTorrent, or BitTorrent.

 Your computer cannot use torrent files on its own.
 Before you can start torrenting, you need to choose a reliable client.

 We recommend qBittorrent, but there are dozens to choose from.
 Other popular clients include µTorrent, BitTorrent, and Vuze.
 Be sure to download your chosen client from its official website, as other sites may contain adware.

 2. Open an ExpressVPN account

-You shouldn’t start torrenting until you have your VPN up and running.
-Visit ExpressVPN.com, and click the ‘get ExpressVPN’ button on the homepage.
+Don’t start torrenting until your VPN is up and running.
+Visit ExpressVPN.com, and click the ‘Get ExpressVPN’ button on the homepage.

-Choose your preferred subscription plan, and enter a payment method.
+Choose your preferred subscription plan and enter a payment method.
 We recommend the 15-month plan because it works out the cheapest.
-There’s also a 30-day money-back guarantee on all plans.
 Once you’ve signed up, you’ll receive an activation code by email.

 3. Set up ExpressVPN correctly

 Open the ExpressVPN app and enter your activation code.
-Before connecting to a server, click on the hamburger menu in the app and select ‘Options’.
+Before connecting to a server, click on the hamburger menu in the app and select ‘Preferences’.

 In the ‘Protocol’ tab, select either TCP or UDP.
 Then look for the ‘Network Lock’ section in the ‘General’ tab and make sure both checkboxes are enabled.